Mexicans respond to Trump with jokes, jeers

 "An advanced look of what we'll see tomorrow," one person tweeted Tuesday night, posting an image of the lead characters from the 1990s cartoon "Beavis and Butt-head."

-Mexican actress Ana Brenda tweeted an idea to her followers, encouraging Peña Nieto to block Trump at the border.
+Mexican actress Ana Brenda tweeted an idea, encouraging Peña Nieto to block Trump at the border.

 "You will be a national hero," she wrote.